 Polkadot is a work in progress.
 The following FAQs will continue to be updated as the Polkadot platform evolves.
 The exact structures and technologies to be included at genesis are not finalized and are liable to change with continued research.

 Warning: DOT tokens are not transferrable until mainnet launch, expected mid-2020.
-Therefore any transfers of DOTs are illegitimate and unauthorized.
-DOTs can not be moved from a current allocation address.
-Individuals with an allocation of DOTs who transfer their DOT address to someone else can always keep a copy of their private key, therefore there is extreme risk for individuals participating in transfers of DOTs before mainnet launch.
+Therefore any transfers of DOT are illegitimate and unauthorized.
+DOT can not be moved from a current allocation address.
+Individuals with an allocation of DOT who transfer their DOT address to someone else can always keep a copy of their private key, therefore there is extreme risk for individuals participating in transfers of DOT before mainnet launch.

 What is Polkadot? keyboard_arrow_right

 Polkadot is a platform that allows diverse blockchains to transfer messages, including value, in a trust-free fashion; sharing their unique features while pooling their security.
 In brief, Polkadot is a scalable, heterogeneous, multi-chain technology.